Club Puebla: 1970s

-The first game played in first division after almost 20 years was against América, coach by Francisco González Gatica puebla felt 2–0 in the Estadio Azteca.
-The first draw was a 1–1 against Pumas UNAM in c.u.
+The first game played in the Primera División after almost 20 years was against América, coach by Francisco González Gatica puebla felt 2–0 in the Estadio Azteca.
+The first draw was a 1–1 against Pumas in c.u.
 Their first victory was against Cruz Azul in Estadio Cuauhtémoc with a score of 2–0.
-In this tournament, Puebla obtained 11 victories, 10 draws and loss 13, finishing with 43 points occupying the 11 position of 18 in the leagues competition.
-With 2 games left, Puebla was in serious trouble of being regulated so the club replaced coach Francisco González Gatica for the Spaniard Ángel Zubieta.
+In this tournament, Puebla obtained 11 victories, 10 draws and 13 losses, finishing with 43 points occupying the 11th position of 18 in the leagues competition.
+With 2 games left, Puebla was in serious trouble of being regulated, so the club replaced coach Francisco González Gatica for the Spanish Ángel Zubieta.
 He managed to win the last 2 games and maintain the category.

-In the 1971–72 tournament the club finished 7 in the standings but failed to classify for the play-offs because Monterrey y Guadalajara finished with the same points but had a greater goal differential.
+In the 1971–72 tournament, the club finished in 7th place in the standings, but failed to classify for the play-offs because Monterrey and Guadalajara finished with the same points, although they had a greater goal differential.

-In the 1972–73 tournament, the club started with a strong style of playing that had them in second place in the standings with 6 matches left in the tournament.
-But Puebla lost 5 of the last 6 games, finishing 10th overall and failed to qualify once again.
+In the 1972–73 tournament, the club started with a very strong style of playing that had them in second place in the standings with 6 matches left in the tournament, but Puebla lost 5 of the last 6 games, finishing in 10th place overall and failed to qualify once again.

-In the 1973–74 tournament Puebla finally managed to qualify for the quarter-finals, after finishing in 4th place overall with 13 victories, 14 draws and only 7 losses.
+In the 1973–74 tournament, Puebla finally managed to qualify for the quarter-finals, after finishing in 4th place overall with 13 victories, 14 draws and only 7 losses.
 In the quarters they faced Cruz Azul.
 The away game ended in a 1–1 draw, but in the second match Cruz Azul beat Puebla with a score of 6–1, which eliminated them.
 Cruz Azul went on to win the final against Atlético Español.

-In the 1975–76 tournament had a string of 11 games without a victory and the Puebla players received 25 red cards, Puebla was in danger of being relegated or forced to play a relegation match.
-Puebla avoided that scenario by finishing 18th overall and leaving that scenario to Atlante and Potosi who was relegation.
+In the 1975–76 tournament, had a string of 11 games without a victory and the Puebla players received 25 red cards, Puebla was in danger of being relegated or forced to play a relegation match.
+Puebla avoided that scenario by finishing 18th overall and leaving that scenario to Atlante and San Luis, which was relegated to the Segunda División.

-In the 1977–78 tournament Puebla once against had a terrible time and lost 20 games which once again put them in danger of relegation.
-But in the last round they managed to draw with Tigres in Monterrey and forced Atlas and Unión de Curtidores to contest relegation, with Unión de Curtidores who at the end was regulated to the second division.
+In the 1977–78 tournament, Puebla once against had a terrible time and lost 20 games which once again put them in danger of relegation.
+But in the last round, they managed to draw with Tigres in Monterrey, Nuevo León and forced Atlas and Unión de Curtidores to contest relegation, with Unión de Curtidores who at the end was regulated to the Segunda División.
 Silvio Fogel was the club's star player who scored 21 goals and help the club forget its relegation problems.
-Puebla finished 7th overall but failed to qualify for the play-offs, in the last round the club tied with América and combined with a win by Toluca, they missed the play-offs.
+Puebla finished in 7th place overall, but failed to qualify for the play-offs, in the last round the club tied with América and combined with a win by Toluca, they missed the play-offs.

-In the 1979–80 tournament the club finished 13 overall with 11 victories and 16 losses.
-So came to an end a decade where the club played mostly to avoid being relegated.
+In the 1979–80 tournament, the club finished in 13th place overall with 11 victories and 16 losses.
+Therefore, they also came to an end a decade where the club played mostly to avoid being relegated.